 Questions?
 Don’t know where to begin?
 Contact us! scipl@sustainingway.com

-Our CEEC program helps to reduce congregations’ financial burden and environmental footprint.
-These changes free communities of faith from some of their financial burdens.
+Our CEEC program is focused on reducing congregations’ financial burden and environmental footprint through reduced energy usage.
 Participating congregations complete an energy audit and consultation with SCIPL leaders to develop a plan for increased energy efficiency in their facility.
 SCIPL works alongside congregations to provide guidance, educational outreach, and funding opportunities.
 Past congregational actions included:

 - Retrofitting lights and replacing outdated lightbulbs